How to Catch Super-Rich Chinese Tourists?

 Qyer, the Chinese Trip Advisor?

-Qyer, with more than 80 million users (as of 2019), has become an equivalent to TripAdvisor in China: It’s given travelers access to a platform where they can find all their travel needs from booking flights or hotels, selecting destinations based on local experiences by other Chinese visitors, and even share photos from vacations around the world.
+Qyer has become an equivalent to TripAdvisor in China: It’s given travelers access to a platform where they can find all their travel needs from booking flights or hotels, selecting destinations based on local experiences by other Chinese visitors, and even sharing photos from vacations around the world.

 Chinese luxury tourists are always in search of the newest, brightest, and most exciting things to see.
 Give them a reason for coming with your site’s content by making it interesting and well-written.
 And use social media platforms, these will allow you to reach out directly through their individual interests which they have already given away on these sites themselves!

 GMA, having had their past experiences with attracting Chinese tourists knows what to do in order for your business activity to become a world-known tourist destination.
-Our case studies are available upon request by emailing us.
+We offer tailor-made solutions depending on your budget, needs, and values.